ms/buildtogether.tech/tooling/index.md

 -   A <span i="test runner">test runner</span> to display the results of tests and
     let you jump directly to ones that have failed.
-This is usually a GUI built on top of whatever unit testing framework you are using (<span x="testing"/>), just as graphical interfaces for version control are usually built on top of the command-line tools.
+This is usually a GUI built on top of whatever unit testing framework you are using (<a section="testing"/>), just as graphical interfaces for version control are usually built on top of the command-line tools.

 The most popular IDE today is probably <span i="VS Code; Microsoft Visual Studio